 Sous vide is often used for cooking meat, particularly steak.
 But, the technique is so much more versatile than most people assume.
 As a result, it can be used for many different types of dishes, including Mexican meals and dishes that use Mexican flavors.
 For that matter, many Mexican-inspired dishes use ingredients that naturally work with a sous vide setup anyway, including beef and pork.

-The 10 recipes in this post are all examples of just how effective sous vide is for Mexican food.
-As with other cuisines, some of these recipes are fairly traditional, while others take advantage of Mexican flavors to create something entirely different.
+Some of these 10 sous vide Mexican recipes are fairly traditional, while others take advantage of Mexican flavors to create something entirely different.

 Regardless of the overall style, the recipes are all powerful in their own right.
 Besides, it’s always good to introduce some new meals into your repertoire.